 | Senior RN, Magnet institution | $52/hr | $59/hr (+13%) | ~$13,100 |

-Before you put too much weight on those numbers, verify a few things specific to your institution:
+Before you put too much weight on any of those numbers, verify a few things specific to your institution:

 Are there differential restrictions?
 Some float pool contracts have reduced or eliminated shift differentials (evenings, nights, weekends) as a trade-off for the base premium.
 If you currently earn 15–20% differentials from consistent night or weekend shifts, the math may invert.